ibm-cloud-docs/watson-knowledge-studio/ts-deploy-model.md

 {: troubleshoot}
 {: support}

-You try to deploy a custom model, but it fails with an error if you exceed a machine learning model limit. {:shortdesc}
+You try to deploy a custom model, but it fails with an error if you exceed a machine learning model limit. {: shortdesc}

 When you try to deploy your custom model, the following error appears in a dialog: “owner exceeds allowable model limit” {: tsSymptoms}